netw0rk-org/netw0rk/README.md

     - is a SigSet which is itself signed by all signing peers.
     - has current_timestamp - min_timestamp(SigSet) < n. min_timestamp is the timestamp of the oldest signature ∈ SigSet
     - for s ∈ SigSet, s(PeerID) ∈ Peer_Table, and s is a valid signature for PeerID
 - *Research: can the BT Auth be made smaller?
-SigSet + Š seems quite big
+SigSet + Š seems quite big*
+- Use CJDNS for forwarding?

 #### Peering